 Tula Skincare Aqua Infusion Oil-Free Gel Cream

 With a strategic infusion of cactus/prickly pear extract, fermented rice water, lactococcus ferment lysate (probiotics!), and hydra plant complex, this is a brand-new discovery my newly thirsty skin (the joys of 100º-plus heat waves!) has been craving lately.
 Plus, Tula is so lovely, and many of our editors are huge fans of the line.

 I could talk about this luminizing SPF until I'm pink in the face—just kidding, because this color-neutralizing skin protectant would never let that happen.
 I wear it as a moisturizer, sunscreen, primer… the list goes on.
 And of course, when I combine it with the Wet n Wild MegaGlo Highlighter, the result is magical.

 Ah, the star of the show!
 Truly, this pearlescent highlighter delivers the prettiest payoff, and at less than $5, it's the best drugstore highlighter on the market.
-(I'm 100% convinced, and I feel very passionately about this.)
+(I'm 100 percent convinced, and I feel very passionately about this).

 So this is brilliant: one part glow-inducing liquid, one part stick highlighter (simply twist off the top).
 Both Editorial Director Faith Xue and I are partial to this luminizing stick from Wander Beauty.

 It Cosmetics Hello Light Anti-Aging Luminizing Crème Stick